 WOW!
 It's like having your own personal coach on the sidelines cheering you on and picking you up!

 As someone new to sales, I have been a sponge for anything that I feel will help me improve my skills.
 But I still wasn’t feeling it.
 Sure, I am nice.
 I am friendly.
 But, Paul makes it so clear that it is ALL ABOUT BEING HELPFUL!
-Maybe anyone can shmooze — but not anyone can sell (UNLESS you are coached by the likes of Paul).
+Maybe anyone can schmooze — but not anyone can sell (UNLESS you are coached by the likes of Paul).
 In chapter 1, I saw myself (Yuck).
 By chapter 2, I knew who I wanted to become.
 Through the rest of the book, I learned how.
 I immediately started applying questions and concepts I learned.
 My confidence soared!
-As did not connectivity and helfulness.
+As did not connectivity and helpfulness.
 I became a consultant and confidante.
 There is something magical about asking “What'll it take…?”
 GREAT BOOK FOR SALES BEGINNERS.
 My more experienced team members noticed the results and took heed, too!!
 To be frank, I learned how to shut up and listen!

 Just What We Needed!